julianarandia/julian-arandia-portfolio/README.md

 ---

-### Web Traffic Simulation y Performance Analytics
+### Web Traffic Simulation & Performance Analytics

 This project focused on the application of **Python (Pandas, NLTK)** for content performance analysis.
 The objective was to simulate, clean, and aggregate web traffic metrics to **correlate user engagement** (Time on Page) with **keyword strategy** within a Digital Marketing environment.